canonical-web-and-design/developer.ubuntu.com/templates/pages/core/get-started/raspberry-pi-2-3.md

 ---
-Title: Raspberry Pi 2 or 3
+title: Raspberry Pi 2 or 3
-Description: These steps will walk you through flashing Ubuntu Core on a Raspberry Pi 2 or 3.
+description: These steps will walk you through flashing Ubuntu Core on a Raspberry Pi 2 or 3.
 ---
 # Raspberry Pi 2 or 3